2/6/2025

 Peter Haugen

 Okay, okay.
-No, my intention was simply just to get a sort of feeling for whether these prices we now use is in the marketplace, too high or too low, but we'll continue to use them.
-If I can follow up with another narrow question here.
-In an event in which we'll see some deal being done making Russian oil available again, is it possible now to sort of understand that this is going to be speculation more than anything else, but for the VFC market, I mean, the VFC market didn't experience the same uplift when Russian oil was sanctioned.
-So I'm trying to figure out how the impact of Russian oil potentially then being not sanctioned again will make an impact on the VFC market here.
-Do you have any thoughts?
-I understand.
+No, my intention was simply just to get a sort of feeling for whether these prices we now use is in the marketplace, too high or too low.
+But we'll continue to use them.
+If I can follow up with sort of another narrow question here.
+In an event in which we'll see some deal being done making Russian oil available again, is it possible now And I understand that this is going to be speculation more than anything else, but for the VOC market, I mean, the VOC market didn't experience the same uplift when Russian oil was sanctioned.
+So I'm trying to figure out how the impact of Russian oil potentially then being not sanctioned again will make an impact on the VOC market here.

 speaker

-So I understand the question.
-So I think the key sort of restrictions that draw this dislocation in earnings between Afriamax, the Seas, and the Seas over these last two, three years was that the primary loading areas of Russian oil in the Baltic Sea and the Black Sea cannot accommodate the Seas.
-If those oceans have been able to accommodate the Seas, I tell you that these Seas would have gone to India and China with sanctioned oil, but that was not possible.
-So if Russian oil is for some reason now going to be redirected back to Europe, that will be much shorter hauls for the ships that have been engaged in long hauls in the smaller sectors such as Afrin and Seas Maxis, and the oil currently going to Europe will then go out to Asia again, which will be used on the ESA Seas.
-Hence my comment that I think the VSA Seas are the ones to stand out as the winners in what's going on now, how things will develop.
+Do you have any thoughts?
+I understand the question.
+So I think the key sort of restrictions that drove this, you know, dislocation in earnings between AFRA, Maxisus, Maxisus and VLCCs over these last two, three years was that the primary loading areas of Russian oil in the Baltic Sea and the Black Sea cannot accommodate VLCCs.
+If those oceans had been able to accommodate VLCCs, I tell you that VLCCs would have gone to India and China with sanctioned oil.
+But that was not possible.
+So if Russian oil is for some reason now going to be redirected back to Europe, that will be much shorter hauls for the ships that have been engaged in long hauls in the smaller sectors such as Africa and Suez Maxis.
+And the oil currently going to Europe will then go out to Asia again, which will be used on the ECCs.
+Hence my comment that I think the ECCs are the ones to stand out as the winners in what's going on now, how things will develop.
 And it might be a little bit hit on the nose for some of the smaller ships.

 speaker